Muotovalio/ci.docker.websphere-traditional/mdmae/README.md

 IBM InfoSphere MDM Advanced Edition enables multiple MDM styles and domains to work together to provide a comprehensive set of MDM capabilities.

+Use this image for an installation of InfoSphere MDM.

 ## Supported tags

 11.6.0.4